superfly/docs/rails/advanced-guides/terraform.html.md

 require a transient machine that has `DATABASE_URL` set in the environment.
 In order to support sqlite3, it will also need the ability to mount a volume.

-Problem 1: [Create and Start a Machine](https://fly.io/docs/reference/machines/#create-and-start-a-machine) doesn't describe how to set an ENTRYPOINT, but undoubtedly support such an option.
+Problem 1: [Create and Start a Machine](https://fly.io/docs/reference/machines/#create-and-start-a-machine) doesn't describe how to set an ENTRYPOINT, but undoubtedly supports such an option.

 Problem 2: